- Q: Can I be a member of NROTC San Diego while attending a local area Community College.

 A: SDSU and USD are both semester universities.
 UCSD is on a term schedule.
 It has three terms for one academic year.
 Fall classes at UCSD commence later (end of September) than USD and SDSU, usually three to four weeks.
 Students participating in the NROTC program and attending UCSD are required to start their naval science class and drill at the commencement of the fall semester for USD and SDSU.
 This is prior to the commencement of fall classes at UCSD.
 This is to prevent the students from falling too far behind their peers in naval science classes and in military drill instruction.
 Waivers for this requirement will be considered for extenuating circumstances and on a case by case basis only.
 If you fall into this category, please contact us about your circumstances ASAP.
 Naval Science class and weekly drill is not held at UCSD.
 Students will be able to choose between USD and SDSU for Naval Science classes, but must attend drill at USD.
 USD is a short commute (~20 minutes by auto) from UCSD.

-A: Absolutely.
-If a student hasn’t been granted a scholarship, he or she can join the NROTC college program, and will be required to do everything a scholarship student does.
-College program students (students that don’t have scholarships) do not go on summer training, except they do attend the initial orientation prior to the Fall semester.
-College Program students have improved chances of picking up a scholarship since they demonstrated their motivation and desire by joining the NROTC program without any guaranties.
+A: If a student hasn’t been granted a scholarship, he or she can apply to join the NROTC college program.
+To be accepted into the NROTC college program, you will need approximately the same level of standardized test scores, grades, physical fitness and leadership skills that scholarship students had to be selected for their scholarship.
+College program students (students that don’t have scholarships) do not go on summer training, but they may attend the initial orientation prior to the Fall semester.
+College Program students have a chance of picking up a 2 or 3 year scholarship.
 The College Program students are reviewed for scholarship selection twice a year.
-The granting of a scholarship is based upon the student’s grades and military aptitude in NROTC.
+The granting of a 2 or 3 year scholarship is competitive nationally amongst all of the NROTC units and based upon the student’s college grades and military aptitude in NROTC.